Grundy NewBrain: Software

 Grundy offered a 'Software Technical Manual'.
 This manual documented various routines that could be called in the ROM and the calling parameters.
 It was left to the NewBrain user groups to publish the details of how to access these routines through the indirect call.
 (A low-memory address was called with the relevant routine parameters, and this address would call the ROM-specific location of a jump table which, in turn, then called the final routine.)
 Even screen access required this indirect use, as the screen location would change as new input and output streams were created, including high-resolution (for the time) graphic streams.
 Memory maps and other technical information were included in numerous technical notes which were supplied to dealers and owners free of charge.
 The Technical Manual had a retail price of £50.

-HiSoft produced NewBrain versions of their Pascal compiler and editor.
+HiSoft Systems produced NewBrain versions of their Pascal compiler and editor.
 A number of CP/M applications were converted to using the NewBrain's CP/M terminal and made available on NewBrain 5.25" and 3.5" formatted diskettes.
-These included Z80 Assemblers and debuggers, Pro Pascal and Pro Fortran, TCL Pascal, dBase II, Wordstar 3.3, Peachtree Accounting applications, the Superfile database and CP/M versions of Hisoft Pascal, Modula-2, Z80 Assembler and text editor.
+These included Z80 Assemblers and debuggers, Pro Pascal and Pro Fortran, TCL Pascal, dBase II, WordStar 3.3, Peachtree Accounting applications, the Superfile database and CP/M versions of Hisoft Pascal, Modula-2, Z80 Assembler and text editor.

 Many third party software houses (e.g. IEL, MicroMart, Black Knight Computers) provided independent software for the NewBrain, which was supplied to users such as the British Ministry of Defence, and Cambridge University.